DanialArab/ML-BOOKCAMP/README.md

 We see that both precision and recall don’t take **true negatives** into account. **This is exactly why they are good evaluation metrics for imbalanced datasets.** For situations with class imbalance, true negatives typically outnumber everything else — but at the same time, they are also often not really interesting for us.
 Precision and recall are useful metrics, but they describe the performance of a classifier only at a **certain threshold**.
 Often it’s useful to have a metric that summarizes the performance of a classifier for all possible threshold choices.
 We look at such metrics in the next section.

+**Precision-recall trade-off**

+When plotting precision and recall for different threshold values, we can see that a conflict exists between precision and recall: when one goes up, the other goes down, and the other way around.
+This is called the “precision-recall tradeoff”: we cannot select a threshold that makes both precision and recall good.
+However, we do have strategies for selecting the threshold, even though precision and recall are conflicting.
+One of them is plotting precision and recall curves and seeing where they intersect, and using this threshold for binarizing the predictions.

+Another idea for working around the precision-recall trade-off is the F1 score — a score that combines both precision and recall into one value.
+Then, to select the best threshold, we can simply choose the one that maximizes the F1 score.

 **5. ROC (receiver operating characteristics) and AUC (area under the ROC curve)**

 The metrics we have covered so far work only with binary predictions — when we have only True and False values in the output.
 However, we do have ways to evaluate the performance of a model across all possible threshold choices.
 ROC curves is one of